Wendell Burton: Personal life

 In 1977, Burton embraced evangelical Christianity and associated with the Vineyard Christian Fellowship under Pastor Kenn Gulliksen in Los Angeles.
 On September 23, 1978, he and Patricia Nann were married in Los Angeles.
 They had two children, Haven Burton (born February 22, 1980), an actress, and Adam Burton (born May 30, 1983), a musician.
 In 1995, after his divorce, his career took a turn.
 He worked in online sales until 1997, when he moved to Houston and helped launch a local independent TV station.
 During this time he also became the Director of Creative Ministries at Lakewood Church, where he met Linda Dena.
 On November 13, 2004, he and Linda Dena were married in Houston.

-Wendell Burton lived in Houston, where he served as a Senior Director of the Champions Network, an association of pastors linked with Joel Osteen and the Lakewood Church, which gives recommendations of local Champions Network churches to broadcast viewers, and as Drama Director at Lakewood Church.
-He died at his home in Houston on May 30, 2017, from brain cancer.
-He was 69 years old.
+Burton lived in Houston.
+There, he served as a Senior Director of the Champions Network, an association of pastors linked with Joel Osteen and the Lakewood Church which gives recommendations of local Champions Network churches to broadcast viewers.
+He also served as Drama Director at Lakewood Church.
+He died from brain cancer at his home in Houston on May 30, 2017.